SallyChen1901/EnergyPlus-Intro-Guide/README.md

 2. Less output files for Mac.
 Some files cannot be generated from the simulation on a Mac EnergyPlus.
 For example:
    - .svg drawing file: contains diagram of HVAC system;
-   - .csv meter file: contains the detailed summary of output variables added by user in the idf file;
+   - .csv meter file: contains the detailed summary of output variables added by user in the idf file.
+This file will be generated if requested in idf input file on Windows EnergyPlus, but not on Mac's EP-Launch-Lite.

 # Run EnergyPlus: